Italy Public Holidays

 Get Italy holidays in your shared calendar, automatically

 Stop copying dates across by hand.
-OneHaus subscribes your whole home to Italy's national and religious holidays, keeps them current, and shares them on iPhone and in any browser.
+OneHaus subscribes your whole home to Italy's national and religious holidays, keeps them current, and shares them across iPhone, iPad, Apple Watch and Android.
 Start with a free 30-day trial, no card needed, then one subscription covers everyone in your home.

 Frequently asked questions